SmithWillSuffice/ohanga-pai/content/questions/21_powerplays.md

 They might even run a periodic Debt Jubilee, or equivalently relax some punitive aspects of bankruptcy law.
-Whether they be capitalist, socialist, autocracy, communist or anarchist societies (and most are mixed --- let's be honest *all* are mixed societies) they *will* run these three policies.
+Whether they be capitalist, socialist, autocracy, communist or anarchist societies (and most are mixed --- let's be honest *all* are mixed societies) they *will* run these three policies, all they need is a smidgeon of populism (meaning a bit of vainglory desire to be wildly popular without lies and deception, by being a genuine character).
+And let's face it, pretty much every politician has such vainglory.
 There is no other option absent stupidity.

 As I often say, only half-joking, the only political ideology incompatible with MMT is neoliberalism.
 If we fudge a bit I can make the case this is no joke.